pexip/os-rustc/src/doc/book/nostarch/chapter17.md

 We want to allow the user to create a new draft blog post with `Post::new` [1].
 We want to allow text to be added to the blog post [2].
-If we try to get the post’s content immediately, before approval, we shouldn't get any text because the post is still a draft.
+If we try to get the post’s content immediately, before approval, we shouldn’t get any text because the post is still a draft.
 We’ve added `assert_eq!` in the code for demonstration purposes [3].
 An excellent unit test for this would be to assert that a draft blog post returns an empty string from the `content` method, but